-He demonstrated by bending over and letting his arms out so the mail shirt slipped over his head.
+He demonstrated by bending over and stretching his arms toward the floor so the mail shirt slipped over his head.
 He let it fall to the floor and grinned at her.

 "Easy," he said.
 He flung his blue tunic from him and slipped into a coarse linen shirt.
 He was well-muscled, and Alys couldn't help but imagine what this night might have been like had their wedding taken place.